HEEM

 Based on my Usability testing round, I learned the following about the new prototype:

-• Both participants thought that the log in/sign up procedure and booking a tour on the app were pretty straightforward tasks because they are commonly used forms in most mobile apps.
+Both participants thought that user onboarding (log in/sign up) and booking a tour on the app were pretty straightforward tasks, because they are commonly used forms in mobile apps.

-• However, I manually guided my users through some of the AR related tasks because they required a previous understanding of AR and 360 camera views.
+However, I had to manually guide my users through some of the AR related tasks, because they required a previous understanding of AR and 360 camera views.

 Overall, the feedback from this usability testing round was very helpful because it reminded me to focus on the app's visual affordances and how they would influence user engagement.